mmiklovaitemm/art-gallery-website/README.md

 ## Description

 This is a modern art gallery website designed as part of the Frontend Mentor challenge.
 The website showcases a beautiful collection of modern art, providing details about the gallery, its location, and exhibitions.
-The site is designed with a mobile-first approach, focusing on a clean, responsive layout and user-friendly navigation.

 ## Features